AustinTSchaffer/Notebook/AwsCertification/solutions-architect-associate/notes/00 - Certified Solutions Architect - Associate.md

 ## Resources Used for this Certification

-Below is a list of the resources that I (Austin) used to complete this exam, along with some of the costs associated with those resources.
+Below is a list of the resources that I used to complete this exam, along with some of the costs associated with those resources.

+I spent $30 for the ["AWS Certified Solutions Architect Associate Practice Exams" course on Udemy](https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c02).
+This course contains 6 practice exams with over 60 questions each.
+I worked through an exam without studying to check my baseline understanding of the material.
+I then went back through all of the practice questions, recording the prompt and the correct answer, writing notes on all the topics presented in each question.